 High-tech and supermodernism

 Neomodernism also includes high-tech architecture, in which construction and new building techniques determine the design of the building.
-Supermodernism produces rather extreme buildings in which a particular idea, or a solution to a design problem, is extremely magnified and elevated to the status of the image of the entire building.
+Supermodernism produces quite extreme buildings in which a particular idea, or a solution to a design problem, is extremely magnified and elevated to the status of the image of the entire building.

 Examples